wh5a/uoc/README.md

 sudo mount -o remount,rw /

 # Remount /var exec because dpkg wants to execute scripts extracted from .deb files
+# This command must be run after each reboot
 sudo mount -o remount,exec /var

 # Download dpkg's data.tar.gz from Ubuntu Karmic, extract it to / to get the dpkg binary